mp3il/bluesnap-ios/README.md

 		...
 	}

-### BSApplePayPaymentRequest (in BSApplePayPayment.swift)
+### BSApplePaySdkResult (in BSApplePayPayment.swift)
-This class inherits from `BSBasePaymentRequest`, and it holds the data collected in the ApplePay flow (which is currently nothing).
+This class inherits from `BSBaseSdkResult`, and it holds the data collected in the ApplePay flow (which is currently nothing).

-    public class BSApplePayPaymentRequest: BSBasePaymentRequest {
+    public class BSApplePaySdkResult: BSBaseSdkResult {

-        public override init(initialData: BSInitialData) {
+        public override init(sdkRequest: sdkRequest) {
             ...
         }
     }

-### BSPayPalPaymentRequest (in BSPayPalPayment.swift)
+### BSPayPalSdkResult (in BSPayPalPayment.swift)
-This class inherits from `BSBasePaymentRequest`, and it holds the data collected in the PayPal flow, which is only the invoice ID.
+This class inherits from `BSBaseSdkResult`, and it holds the data collected in the PayPal flow, which is only the invoice ID.

-    public class BSPayPalPaymentRequest: BSBasePaymentRequest {
+    public class BSPayPalSdkResult: BSBaseSdkResult {

         public var payPalInvoiceId : String?

-        override public init(initialData: BSInitialData) {
+        override public init(sdkRequest: sdkRequest) {
         ...
         }
     }